SAP/cloud-sdk-ios-cai/README.md

 ### Markdown related

 - **No support for [GitHub Flavored Markdown](https://github.github.com/gfm/)** (e.g. ~~strikethrough~~).
-Bot responses containing [Markdown](https://help.sap.com/viewer/a4522a393d2b4643812b7caadfe90c18/latest/en-US/3a3b6e09e96249b884dcf6e69eecd830.html#loio3a3b6e09e96249b884dcf6e69eecd830__section_markdown) will be rendered by the `AssistantView` according to the [Commonmark specification](https://spec.commonmark.org/0.29/) only and unknown syntax will be treated as text.
+Bot responses containing [Markdown](https://help.sap.com/viewer/a4522a393d2b4643812b7caadfe90c18/latest/en-US/3a3b6e09e96249b884dcf6e69eecd830.html#loio3a3b6e09e96249b884dcf6e69eecd830__section_markdown) will be rendered by the `AssistantView` according to the [Commonmark specification](https://spec.commonmark.org/0.29/) only, and unknown syntax will be treated as text.

 ### Trigger Skill button related

 - `Trigger Skill` buttons are still enabled after execution / next interaction.
-This behavior differs from SAP CAI WebClient as once you click the button or type an utterance, the corresponding skill can't be triggered anymore at a later point in time, since the context in which it was created might not be valid anymore.
+This behavior differs from SAP CAI WebClient.
+Once you click the button or type an utterance, the corresponding skill can't be triggered anymore at a later point in time since the context in which it was created might not be valid anymore.

 ### Image related

-- Not being able to save, copy, or share an image as part of a bot reponse.
-Currently there is no gesture handler attached to an image view which  could allow to open a contextual menu offering such features (similar to iMessage or WhatsApp).
+- Not being able to save, copy, or share an image as part of a bot response.
+Currently, there is no gesture handler attached to an image view which could allow opening a contextual menu offering such features (similar to iMessage or WhatsApp).
-- Animated images (GIF), as part of a bot response, will be viewed as static image (dependency to https://github.com/dmytro-anokhin/url-image/issues/43)
+- Animated images (GIF), as part of a bot response, will be viewed as a static image (dependency to https://github.com/dmytro-anokhin/url-image/issues/43)

 ## How to obtain support

 Please [raise an issue on GitHub](https://github.com/SAP/cloud-sdk-ios-cai/issues/new/choose).
 SAP customers can continue to report issues through OSS for SLA tracking.

-Questions around CAI can be raised in the [SAP CAI Answers](https://answers.sap.com/tags/73555000100800001301) forum.
+Raise questions around CAI in the [SAP CAI Answers](https://answers.sap.com/tags/73555000100800001301) forum.

 ## Contributing